 Temporary Restraining Orders Issued

-On January 8 2018, a Temporary Restraining Order was granted against Wright Containers, forbidding them from accepting or disposing any hazardous waste at their local site.
-The order came following an investigation by the Houston Police Department (HPD), after they had received complaints about Wright Containers accepting and improperly disposing toxic chemicals.
+On January 8, 2018, a Temporary Restraining Order was granted against Wright Containers, forbidding them from accepting or disposing any hazardous waste at their local site.
+The order came following an investigation by the Houston Police Department (HPD) after they had received complaints about Wright Containers accepting and improperly disposing of toxic chemicals.
 Their investigation concluded that the complaints were accurate and officers found damaged totes leaking chemicals onto the ground at the site.
 The totes were stacked around the property’s central storm drain, blocking it from public view.

 Civil Action: Private Nuisance and Trespass

 A toxic tort occurs when you engage in activity that negligently harms someone else’s property.
 This case gives rise to several toxic tort causes of action including Private Nuisance and Trespass.
-Private nuisance is an unlawful interference with another’s use and/or enjoyment of his land.
+A private nuisance is an unlawful interference with another’s use and/or enjoyment of his land.
 Trespass in the context of environmental torts is entering the property of another without permission.

 Wright Containers is located in southeast Houston on the 6600 block of Lindbergh Street, just a few blocks away from Seguin Elementary School.
 Toxic chemicals were not only released into waterways but ultimately the Sims Bayou and Galveston Bay.
 Moreover, nearby properties including home and schools may now require expensive environmental clean-up to prevent any contamination that migrated from waterways into the property.